e-zhang09/SFGo.today/README.md

 ## TO VIEW

 Please navigate to the site through this URL: [sfgo.today](https://sfgo.today)
+##### Want to run and build the project?
+Please email me for the Firebase API Keys and instructions on how to set-up

 ## INTRODUCTION
 Our website is designed to cater to all the needs of a fictional Airline Company.